RichardLitt/burntfen.com/about.md

 track of all of my things.
 That is actually the entire reason I first made a hub-like web site - for myself, to keep track of the tracks I leave all over the web.
 Now I've combined it with this blog, so I guess this is the central place to go to learn about me.
+If you want to see articles that mentioned me, go to [the Press page](http://www.burntfen.com/press).

 You can reach this page from [rlittauer.com](http://www.rlittauer.com), [burntfen.net](http://www.burntfen.net), [burntfen.info](http://www.burntfen.info), [richardlitt.github.io](http://richardlitt.github.io),